mike-gimelfarb/optim4j/README.md

 # min4j
-Numerical optimization library written in pure Java.
+This is a self-contained library of subroutines for performing local and global optimization of non-linear functions, written entirey in Java.